seapagan/github-changelog-md/docs/usage/options.md

 release-title emphasis, yanked notices, user-supplied release text, or headings inside GitHub release bodies.

+!!! note "Markdown linting"

+    If a Markdown linter checks the generated changelog, configure `MD024` (`no-duplicate-heading`) with `siblings_only`.
+Section names repeat beneath different H2 release headings, but remain unique within each release.

+    The legacy bold style intentionally conflicts with `MD036` (`no-emphasis-as-heading`), so disable that rule for the generated file or exclude the file from the rule.
+Existing release-title emphasis can also trigger `MD036`, regardless of the selected section heading style.

 You can tag each of your PRs with any of these labels to group them in the changelog - If you are using `Dependabot`, by default it will add the `dependencies` label.